Khushbooagarwalhub/Machine-learning_project3/README.md

 RESULTANT is the average of the square roots of the sum of the values of each axis squared √(xi^2 + yi^2 + zi^2).
 X0,X1X2…….Z8,Z9

+Using the raw data we can plot the timeseries data showing the x,y,z acceleration of different users.For example While jogging the y acceleration would be maximum with less difference between the peaks.While standing the y accelration would be minimum.We can check the profiles for every activity.